ameliagapin/reservebot/README.md

 @reservebot can be used via any channel that it has been added to or via DM.
 Regardless of where you invoke a command, there is a single reservation system that will be shared.

+@reservebot can handle multiple environments or namespaces.
+A resource is defined as `env|name`.
+If you omit the environment/namespace, the global environment will be used.

 When invoking via DM, the bot will alert other users via DM when necessary.
 E.g. Releasing a resource will notify the next user that has it.

 ## Commands